-To promote public understanding, education and the experience of sculpture and contemporary artistic practice in an Australian bushland environment.
+To promote public understanding, education and the experience of sculpture and contemporary artistic practice connected with a unique Australian environment.

 What We Do